Generic selectors

 INTRODUCTION

 Ichthyosis belongs to the large and clinically and genetically heterogeneous group of Mendelian disorders of cornification (MeDOC) that can be acquired or hereditary.[1]
 Autosomal recessive congenital ichthyosis (ARCI) is a group of non-syndromic ichthyosis that usually presents at birth and can progress into any one of a spectrum of disorders, namely lamellar ichthyosis, nonbullous congenital erythroderma or harlequin ichthyosis.[2]
 Fischer identified variations in at least 1 of these genes in 78% of cases among 520 families (TGM1 in 32%, NIPAL4 in 16%, ALOX12B in 12%, CYP4F22 in 8%, ALOXE3 in 5% and ABCA12 in 5%).[3]
 The study by Chiramel et al. from a tertiary care centre of India reported that among the 28 patients with ARCI, 12 (42.9%) had congenital ichthyosiform erythroderma, 8 (28.6%) had lamellar ichthyosis, 5 (17.9%) had intermediate phenotype and 3 (10.7%) had bathing suit ichthyosis.[4]
 A similar study by Ghosh et al. from a tertiary care centre of eastern India, which included 106 cases of congenital ichthyosis, found that only 10 (9.43%) were of lamellar ichthyosis.[5]
 Beta-thalassaemia (b-thal) is a hereditary, autosomal recessive, chronic haemolytic anaemia caused by the reduction or complete depletion of beta-globin chains of haemoglobin (Hb).
 There are currently over 800 beta-globin gene (HBB gene) variants known to cause b-thal worldwide.[6]
 We describe a child of congenital ichthyosis with marked hepatosplenomegaly (HSM) who was diagnosed with beta-thalassaemia major concurrently.
-Congenital ichthyosis presenting with HSM can be mistaken for syndromic forms of ichthyosis like Gaucher’s disease, leading to delayed diagnosis of other associated underlying pathology, in this case, b-thal major.
+Congenital ichthyosis present with HSM can be mistaken for syndromic forms of ichthyosis like Gaucher’s disease, leading to delayed diagnosis of other associated underlying pathology, in this case, b-thal major.
 Despite its known implication in the development of ARCI, CYP4F22 is one of the least frequently reported ARCI genes and is mainly associated with lamellar ichthyosis, the rarest form with an incidence of less than 3 per million, making its presentation with b-thal a rare coincidence.[7,8]

 CASE REPORT